 |The programme team develops joint examination regulations by which following aspects have to be considered:|

-|• agree on a joint grading system|
+|Agree on a joint grading system;|

 Agree on a joint grading system

-Define the descriptors of the joint diploma supplement
+Define descriptors for the joint qualification supplement

-previous chapter: Determine a joint admission framework
+previous chapter: Define an admission framework

-back to overview: Models and guidelines for the design and development of joint master’s programmes
+back to overview: Models and guidelines for the design and development

 of a joint micro-credential programme in higher education